 If you are a grantee and need to submit your final report, you can do so through the online grants system.

-The RACC has shifted the project grants program from seasonal support to challenging arts and culture nonprofits to serve Reno's traditionally under-invested populations and youth programming.
+The RACC has shifted the grants program to challenge arts and culture nonprofits to serve Reno's traditionally under-invested populations and youth programming.
 The RACC will also support one award of up to $10,000 for the creation of a new work of art.
 The grant applications ask organizations to demonstrate social impact beyond a traditional audience experience as well as a plan to reach diverse and under-served populations.

-The Fiscal Year 2020/2021 grant applications will open in November 2019 and can be accessed through the online grants system.
+The Fiscal Year 2020/2021 grant applications will open on November 18, 2019 and can be accessed through the online grants system.

 Grants descriptions are below.